Processing Invoices for Purchase Orders

 - See Tax Reporting for additional information.

-- The Purchase Order may require line-item receiving before the PREQ can be created.
+- The Purchase Order may require line-item receiving before the PREQ can be approved.

 - For special requests, such as rush invoices or special handling, visit the Special Requests page.